 Principle of film formation of zirconia ceramics

-Zirconia ceramic film forming technology is one-step film forming, which means a surface treatment agent is used to treat the metal surface.
+Zirconia ceramic film-forming technology is one-step film-forming, which means a surface treatment agent is used to treat the metal surface.
 The following diagram shows the film formation principle of a zirconia ceramic on the steel surface.
 The main materials are fluoro zirconic acid and zirconium salt.
 Zirconic acid and zirconium salt react directly with the metal substrate, and the zirconia ceramic film formed is attached to the surface of the metal substrate to play a role in corrosion protection.

 At present, the sol-gel is the main method to produce zirconia conversion film.
-The so-called sol-gel refers to the formation of the three-dimensional network configuration of colloidal particles crosslinked with each other, which can mechanically wrap a large number of solvents inside the aggregate, making it no longer flow and become semi-solid state and gel.
+The so-called sol-gel refers to the formation of the three-dimensional network configuration of colloidal particles crosslinked with each other, which can mechanically wrap a large number of solvents inside the aggregate, making it no longer flow and become a semi-solid state and gel.
 When the density of sol particles in colloidal solution is higher than that in solution, the sol particles tend to sink under the action of gravity.
 If some parameters in the solution are changed to make the deposition rate of colloidal particles greater than the diffusion rate, the colloidal particles will rapidly precipitate out of the solution.

 Characteristics of zirconia ceramic film

 In terms of film properties, the ceramic coating formed by zirconia conversion film can completely replace the traditional phosphating film.
-In addition, zirconia conversion film also has the characteristic of light weight, while its film thickness is about 50nm.
+In addition, zirconia conversion film also has the characteristic of being lightweight, while its film thickness is about 50nm.
 The film thickness means the low film weight, and the weight of the traditional phosphating film is usually 2-3g/m2, while that of zirconia conversion film is only 20-200mg/m2.
 The weight of zirconia conversion film varies according to the raw materials provided by the supplier, but in general, the weight of zirconia conversion film is about 200 times lower than that of traditional phosphating film.

-In terms of technological process, the new zirconia conversion film technology is more simple and fast, and generally only takes about 30s to form a complete film, which can significantly reduce the cost of water consumption, wastewater treatment, energy, and manpower.
+In terms of technological process, the new zirconia conversion film technology is simple and fast, and generally only takes about 30s to form a complete film, which can significantly reduce the cost of water consumption, wastewater treatment, energy, and manpower.

 Moreover, the new process is suitable for a variety of metals (Fe, Zn, Al, Mg), so various plates can be mixed line processing.
-In the process of treatment, zinc-plated plate and aluminum plate without waste slag formation, only a small amount of slag produced in the treatment of cold-rolled plate.
+In the process of treatment, zinc-plated plate and aluminum plate without waste slag formation, only a small amount of slag was produced in the treatment of cold-rolled plate.
 The resulting slag can be easily removed using a conventional phosphating system, without clogging the nozzle or adversely affecting coating properties or the appearance of the electrophoretic coating.

-In daily process management, the bath of the new zirconia film forming technology is very stable and easy to control.
+In daily process management, the bath of the new zirconia film-forming technology is very stable and easy to control.
 At ordinary times, the temperature and PH value are only needed to be controlled in production, which does not need to be like zinc phosphating that requires regular daily testing of total acid, free acid and zinc, nickel, manganese content, and many other parameters, so a lot of process management costs are saved.

-Zirconia film forming technology has been applied earlier in foreign countries.
+Zirconia film-forming technology has been applied earlier in foreign countries.
 Henkel group of Germany has the absolute right to speak in this field.
 As early as 2002, Henkel was the first company to introduce zirconium pre-treatment materials suitable for a variety of plates; in 2008, GM used Henkel’s zirconium pretreated materials at its SanJose Dos Campos plant in Brazil; Henkel’s pretreatment materials were also used at Ford’s TwinCity plant during the same period.